 - 5 Check that the jumper cables do not have loose or missing insulation.
 If they do, you could get a shock and also the vehicles could be damaged.
 Before you connect the cables, here are some basic things you should know.

-Positive (+) will go to positive (+) and negative (-) will go to negative (-) or a major metal engine part with a good ground.
-Do not connect (+) to (-) or you will get a short that could injure you or would damage the battery and maybe other parts as well. - 6 Connect the red positive (+) cable to the positive (+) terminal of the vehicle with the discharged battery. - 7 Do not let the other end touch metal.
-Connect it to the positive (+) terminal of the good battery.
-Use a remote positive (+) terminal if the vehicle has one. - 8 Now connect the black negative (-) cable to the good battery's negative terminal.
+Positive (+) will go to positive (+) and negative (-) will go to a major metal engine part with a good ground.
+Do not connect (+) to (-) or you will get a short that could injure you or would damage the battery and maybe other parts as - 6 Connect the red positive (+) cable to the positive (+) terminal of the vehicle with the discharged battery.